 The South African-born painter Cecily Sash, a long-time colleague of the artist, edited an illustrated biography in 2010 entitled "Rachel Windham – A Life in Colour" [Studio Sash, Presteigne, 2010].

-An attractive painting in good condition but which made particularly interesting by the very specific knowledge of what it depicts.
+An attractive painting by an interesting artist in excellent condition but one which is made particularly fascinating by the very specific knowledge of what it depicts.

 Please fill in the information below